ObeliskCode/Eon-AI/README.md

-# Eon-Calc
+# Eon

-Eon-Calc is a Machine Learning Math Library.
+Eon is a Machine Learning Math Library.
 The library is still a WIP.
 The Latex Neural Network is the first model I've devised for Eon-Calc.

 ```